MikhailSasnavikSandbox/SampleUITestFramework.Net/README.md

 # SampleUITestFramework.Net

 ## What is this?
-Simple test framework implemented in C#
+Simple test framework implemented in C#.

 Technologies:
 - C#
 - Selenium Webdriver